Noise Cameras

 R.I.
 General Laws — Title 31 Motor and Other Vehicles

-the best available technology for the monitoring and prosecution of civil traffic violations,
+and utilize the best available technology for the monitoring and prosecution of

-No legitimate public purpose is served by allowing a relatively small group of people — many of whom are not even Providence or Rhode Island residents — to deliberately disrupt the daily well-being of those who actually live here.
-Noise cameras represent a reasonable effort to reduce the scourge of mobile noise and make our city a healthier and more peaceful place to live, work, and visit.
+No legitimate public purpose is served by allowing a relatively small cohort of people — many of whom are not Providence or Rhode Island residents — to deliberately disrupt the daily well-being of those who actually live in the city.
+Noise cameras represent a reasonable way to reduce the scourge of vehicle noise and make our city a healthier and more peaceful place to live, work, and visit.

 Selected media coverage of noise cameras